Sabina Khatun

 Sabina Khatun (সাবিনা খাতুন; born 25 October 1993) is a Bangladeshi professional footballer who plays as a forward.
 She is a member of the Bangladesh national football team, and the former captain.

 She holds the record of most international goals for Bangladesh, male or female.
 She is also the all-time top goalscorer in Bangladeshi club football, with over 300 goals.
 She has also played for the Bangladesh women's national futsal team.

 Early years

 Khatun was born at Satkhira in Khulna Division.
 She is the fourth child of Md.
 Syed Ghazi and Mumtaz Begum.
 Khatun's relationship with football started back in 2007 when she was in class eight.
 She was introduced to football by the Satkhira district football coach Akbar.
 She was called up to the Bangladesh women's national football team after finding success at the school, inter-school and inter-district levels.

+She is currently an undergraduate student of Gono Bishwabidyalay.

+Club career

+Royal Thimphu College

+Sabina was selected for the Royal Thimphu College Women's FC squad to play in the 2024–25 AFC Women's Champions League.

+Paro

+She went to play for Paro FC in the Bhutan Women's National League in 2025.
+There she scored 35 goals in 16 matches.
+In one match for Paro FC she scored 9 goals, contributing to a 28-0 goal win.

+IM 10

+Sabina joined IM10 for the 2025–26 Women's Futsal League Bangladesh, which was the first edition of the league.

 International career

 In 2009, Khatun received her first call-up to the Bangladesh national team, which she captained from 2015 to 2024.

+In 2026, she led Bangladesh to clinch the title in 2026 SAFF Women's Futsal Championship, with 14 goals in 6 matches.